ExchangeUnion/docs/Market Maker Guide.md

 🚀 Launching mainnet environment
 🌍 Checking for updates ...
 ```
-Then you will be guided through some basics like
+Then you will be guided through some basics:
 ```
 Do you want to generate a new XUD SEED or restore an existing one?
 1. New